guyuehuo/opendock/docs/source/docking_basic.rst

 defined by providing the ligand the receptor object as well as the scoring function object.
 After 100 steps of the sampling, the ligand poses are output.
-In this example, the ``adam_minimizer`` is a minimizer function that could be used to finely control the ligand or receptor conformations guided by the scoring function object.
+In this example, the ``adam_minimizer`` is a minimizer function that could be used to finely control the ligand or receptor conformations guided by the scoring function object for local sampling.

 .. code-block:: bash